Requesting a typesetting

 You sure can!
 Any article that has gone through the peer-review process on Scholastica and been given an Accept decision can be imported into a Typesetting Request.
 Click the "Import it here" link and a window will open — showing a list of articles your journal accepted using Scholastica.
 Search for and click on the article to import it.

 Importing the article fills out relevant metadata, author fields, and whatever files you then select for import and setting those sections to in progress.
+Articles imported from peer review also have the benefit of the proofs being delivered under the submission's Discussion board!

 Sending to Scholastica